project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/147-pietro-galgani-on-paying-the-true-price-for-food-and-agriculture-products-and-how-to-get-there.md

 ---
-title: 147 Pietro Galgani on paying the true price for food and agriculture products and how to get there
+title: 147 Pietro Galgani On Paying The True Price For Food And Agriculture Products And How To Get There
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-01-11)